 In terms of knowing what types of exercises to do, you can perform basically the exact same exercises as you would with weights, you just need to be a little more creative.
 For example, you may need to wrap the band around a bar, loop it under a bench, etc. Much of this can even be done at home, which is another benefit.

 We know this sounds weird, but boxing is actually in incredible way to supplement your football training regime.
 Boxing is incredibly exhausting on the cardiovascular system, but it employs a more interval style of training rather than constant running, so it even fills a potential void that you may have in your cardio training.

 Boxing is also an incredible workout in terms of muscle strength.
 Most training programs in boxing avoid the use of weights, at least heavy weights, and usually focus on your own body weight instead.
 However, the intense nature of the training program and focus on the upper body provides an excellent way to increase muscle strength while also cutting down on fat.

 Another benefit of boxing when it comes to adding to your football training is the affordability.
-You don’t need much equipment to get started, and for extra info on where to start we like KO Boxing Gloves.
-They also have some more info about home equipment like speed bags should you not want to pay for a membership somewhere.
+You don’t need much equipment to get started, and you can do it at home.
 If you would rather sign up at a local gym, there are tons in and around the London area, so you should be able to find something close to you.

 These are our two favorite ways to increase muscle strength and endurance while still focusing on a cardio workout and not adding any (or much) more weight.
 These aren’t the only ways, so be sure to take a look around and explore.
 Whatever you find fun will likely be what you stick to, especially since it isn’t the primary sport.